learn-co-curriculum/phase-1-getter-and-setter-methods/README.md

 concept of _instance variables_ to illustrate these methods.

-## Builds a Setter Method to Calculate Computed Properties
+## Builds Getter and Setter Method to Calculate Computed Properties

 Let's look at an example that may be familiar: